val-bubbleflat/laravel-vue-validator/README.md

 This package allow to display errors from laravel validation rules

 !
-This package nwork with vue-resource !
+This package works with vue-resource !

 # Installation